The Propinquity Effect

 As you move through your mortal journey, you must issue a proclamation to those around you.
 Share and declare your beliefs with pride.

-As BYU students are graduating and going forth to serve the world, they cannot forget that they represent the university and the Church in word and deed.
+The BYU students who are going forth to serve the world cannot forget that they represent the university and the Church in word and deed.

 Marvin J. Ashton takes an opportunity to hold up the example of President N. Eldon Tanner.
 His humility, integrity, and kindness are worth emulating.